This blog post was originally published in June, 2017.

 When its really, really ripe, and even overripe, the color can deepen to a shocking sunset, like this:

 It’s a beautiful little durian, and it’s no surprise that it comes from a beautiful garden.

 Visiting Puangmanee Garden

-This year, Manee and her son Mongkhon and his wife Jitta opened their garden to durian visitors.
+In 2017, Manee, her son Mongkhon and his wife Jitta decided to open their garden to durian visitors as an agrotourism destination.

 We pulled together two tables to accommodate our large group and hung out as it started to drizzle, then rain, then downpour.